-Based on the Hungarian resolution group's risk weighted assets which is HUF 2,478 billion as of June 2023, the current MREL ratio stands at 29.92%.
+Based on the Hungarian resolution group's risk weighted assets which is HUF 2,621 billion as of June 2024, the current MREL ratio stands at 32.97%.

 In addition, Erste Befektetési Zrt. ("EIH") which is part of the Hungarian Resolution Group is subject to an internal MREL requirement and has been notified accordingly.
-EIH must comply with binding interim MREL requirements equivalent to 24.42% (excluding CBR) of TREA and 5.82% of LRE since 1 January 2022, furthermore it has to comply with interim MREL requirements equivalent to 24.86% (excluding CBR) of TREA and 5.84% of LRE starting from 1 January 2024.